 Small Pool Safety

-Small plastic pools can be a water world of playground fun with the right toys.
-Small balls, squirt guns and floating/sinking toys can be a great asset.
+A small plastic above ground pool can be a water world of playground fun with the right toys.
+Small balls, squirt guns, and floating/sinking toys can be a great asset.
 Some kids simply love splashing the water with their hands.
 Be prepared to refill the pool as the children splash the water onto the ground.
 You can even empty the water and use the kiddie pool as a ball pit for toddlers and babies for some fun.
 It is the perfect environment for them to play safely.

 Choose a spot which is level and smooth such as a lawn or bare dirt.
 Rocks can pierce through the bottom of these pools, so avoid them at all costs.
 The spot should be visible from the home located nearby.
 Make sure it is within range of the garden hose.
 If the area is muddy, consider laying out a tarp for the children to walk on, as to avoid muddy feet tracking dirt into the home.
 Dry-off towels can be kept on a small stool nearby.
 Children who choose not to swim can sit on a nearby kid’s chair.